software-engineering-amsterdam/software-construction/2017-2018/README.md

 - The QL code, and especially, the QL ASTs should be oblivious to the QLS code.
 Think about how you can achieve that.

-Here's an example QLS description for the simple Tax Form:
+Here is an example QLS description for the simple Tax Form:

 ```
 stylesheet taxOfficeExample
+{
-  page Housing {
+  page Housing
+  {
     section "Buying"
+    {
       question hasBoughtHouse
         widget checkbox
+    }
     section "Loaning"
       question hasMaintLoan
   }

-  page Selling {
+  page Selling
+  {
-    section "Selling" {
+    section "Selling"
+    {
       question hasSoldHouse
         widget radio("Yes", "No")
-      section "You sold a house" {
+      section "You sold a house"
+      {
         question sellingPrice
           widget spinbox
         question privateDebt
           widget spinbox
         question valueResidue
-        default money {
+        default money
+        {
           width: 400
           font: "Arial"
           fontsize: 14